unicef/django-celery-boost/README.md

 [![codecov](https://codecov.io/github/unicef/django-celery-env/graph/badge.svg?token=BNXEW4JAYF)](https://codecov.io/github/unicef/django-celery-model)

+django-celery-models is part of the UNICEF HOPE project, read more [here](https://unicef.github.io/hope-documentation/).

 django-celery-model is a small Django Abstract Model that provides some useful methods to manage Models that represents the "context" of a Celery task.